AustinCodingAcademy/student-gitbook/intro-to-web-dev.md

 ---
 ### Key Questions

-* What is a web application?
+* How do Responsive websites work?
-* What is MVC architecture?
+* Can I create one?
-* Can I create and host a website?
+* What is required to host/launch a site?

 ---
 ### Project